BenNeise/bennneise.github.io/_posts/2009-07-09-export-and-import-customization-profiles-using-powershell.markdown

 `Write-Host "Exporting $($CustomizationProfile.Name)"`

-...after the ForEach loop started, it was easy to see that it was customisations with `/` and `*` characters that were causing the errors.
+...after the foreach loop started, it was easy to see that it was customisations with `/` and `*` characters that were causing the errors.
 I fixed those manually, and it worked perfectly.